 Not convinced this is where the big fish live?
 The Decorah Fish Hatchery is one of only 6 hatcheries in the state.
 They have a regular stocking schedule that runs about 7 months out of the year.
 They stock seventeen streams throughout the area.
 The hatchery is also a great place to visit.
 Pack a lunch and grab your camera.
-This beautiful site welcomes people to ask questions about fishing, feed the fish for only $.25, or fish at the Siewers Springs, located adjacent to the hatchery.
+This beautiful site welcomes people to ask questions about fishing, feed the fish for only 25 cents, or fish at Siewers Springs, located adjacent to the hatchery.
 Contact the Fish Hatchery at 563-382-8324.

 Are you new to fishing?
 Looking for a great father-son activity?
 Or a memorable weekend with your best buds?
 Then take advantage of our excellent Professional Guide Service listed below.
 Along with a listing of our fishing "hot spots."

 Iowa Department of Natural Resources